Cloud-Drift/clouddrift/CONTRIBUTING.md

 It should be noted that this contributing guide took heavy inspiration from the [Awkward Array](https://github.com/scikit-hep/awkward/blob/main/CONTRIBUTING.md) project.

 ## Code of Conduct
-This project follows `NumFOCUS <https://numfocus.org/code-of-conduct>`_ code of conduct, the short version is:
+This project follows [NumFOCUS code of conduct](https://numfocus.org/code-of-conduct>).
+The short version is:

 - Be kind to others.
 Do not insult or put down others.
 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate.
 - All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate.